CaptGuto/CaptGuto/README.md

 ## Hello, My name is Nafiyad - aka CaptGuto 👋
 ### Me is a programmer with big dreames! 👨‍💻
 ##### Welcome to my GitHub profile!
 I am a passionate programmer with a deep love for coding and problem-solving.
-With a strong foundation in various programming languages and frameworks, I thrive on turning complex challenges into elegant
+With a strong foundation in various programming languages and frameworks, I thrive on turning complex challenges into elegant opportunity to learn!

 - 🎓 I’m currently attending AAU.
 - 🔭 I’m currently working on native android development.